 Database migration tools

-GCP has several target databases suitable for migrating data from external databases.
+Google Cloud has several target databases suitable for migrating data from external databases.

-Data warehouses—Data stored in a data warehouse can be moved to BigQuery.
+Data warehouses: Data stored in a data warehouse can be moved to BigQuery.

-NoSQL databases—Data stored in a column-oriented NoSQL database, such as HBase or Cassandra, can be migrated to Cloud Bigtable.
-Data stored in a JSON-oriented NoSQL database, such as Couchbase or MongoDB, can be migrated to Cloud Datastore.
+NoSQL databases—Data stored in a column-oriented NoSQL database, such as HBase or Cassandra, can be migrated to Bigtable.
+Data stored in a JSON-oriented NoSQL database, such as Couchbase or MongoDB, can be migrated to Datastore.

-WANDisco provides Google Active Migrator, which automates the transfer of data from on-premises local and network storage into Cloud Dataproc clusters.
+WANDisco provides Google Active Migrator, which automates the transfer of data from on-premises local and network storage into Dataproc clusters.

 Tervela offers Cloud FastPath, for automating data migration and local file system synchronization with Cloud Storage.